lemocla/Which-way-is-up/README.md

       Known issues are those raised in the accessibility report and formating of javascript for Braintree hosted fields.
 Other than that, all Braintree functionalities works as intended and error messages are displayed properly.

-      Also should the developer add an order from the admin platform, the stock will not deduct, although the shop owner should not add orders from django admin platform and maybe this option should be removed entirely or create a signal when order has been created successfully to update stock levels.
+      Also should the developer add an order form the admin platform, the stock will not deduct since the stock deduction scripts are within the views rather than the models.
+In retrospective, the developer should have created a signal when an order line for an order form is created (only).

 ## **DEPLOYMENT**